Tofino's growing popularity has spurned a huge increase in people making the Nanaimo to Tofino…

 North Vancouver is literally criss-crossed with hiking trails.
 I recommend snapping a photo of the trail at the start of your hike so you have something to refer to.
 Some of the trails get remote in a hurry or take you into tough terrain.
 Always go prepared with the 10 hiking essentials.

 There’s a lot of hiking to be done in Lynn Canyon Park with the hike that includes the Lynn Canyon Suspension bridge one of the most popular.
-The bridge stretches across a pretty canyon – 50 metres above a river that boasts waterfalls and deep pools.
+The bridge stretches across a pretty canyon – 50 m above a river that boasts waterfalls and deep pools.
 It’s free of charge to walk this suspension bridge.

 From the suspension bridge you can access loads of trails in Lynn Canyon Park including 30 Foot Pool – a popular swimming hole in summer and Twin Falls.
 You can even access the trail to Rice Lake and the Seymour Demonstration Forest.